Alumsdesigns/davinaleilaniblooms/README.md

 - To find clear contact information (email, phone, address), to easily reach out with questions.
 - To easily find links to DavinaLeilaniBlooms' social media channels, to follow their latest work, behind-the-scenes content, and testimonials.
 - To find the address, to know their location or to plan a visit if necessary.
-- o quickly access contact details like email and phone number in the footer, so I don't have to search the entire site for them.
+- To quickly access contact details like email and phone number in the footer, so I don't have to search the entire site for them.
 - To know that the site is trustworthy